 About the workshop

-- Prevention through enhanced legislation, increased accountability and effective deterrence mechanisms
+• How the risks of and opportunities for unethical behaviour can be reduced through enhanced legislation, increased accountability and effective deterrence mechanisms

-The main aims of the workshop are:
+The main aims of this workshop are:

-- To assist you in developing and introducing practical mechanisms for establishing, promoting and sustaining an ethical infrastructure in the public life of your own country
+• To assist you in developing and introducing practical mechanisms for establishing, promoting and sustaining an ethical infrastructure in the public life of your own country

-How will you benefit
+How participants will benefit

 The workshop will enable you to:

-- Reflect on the standards in public life in your country
+• Reflect on the standards in public life in your country

-- Enhance your understanding of ways of establishing, embedding, communicating and upholding core values
+• Enhance your understanding of ways of establishing, embedding, communicating and upholding core values

-- Understand mechanisms for detecting corruption and unethical behaviour
+• Understand mechanisms for detecting corruption and unethical behaviour

-- Identify aspects of UK experience which can be applied internationally and aspects of overseas experience from which the UK system can benefit.
+• Identify aspects of UK experience which can be applied internationally and aspects of overseas experience from which the UK system can benefit.